elaine84/jupyter-synchronized-folders/design.md

 ## UI ##

 The entry point would be under the 'New' button in the notebook UI - in addition to 'File', 'Folder' and 'Terminal', it would have 'Synchronized Folder' as an option, which sets off a simple UI that allows people to authenticate (if necessary), and setup the appropriate GitHub repository to sync.

-Pre-requisites:

 (WARNING: Vague flow only, will consult with an actual UX person before developing!)